- To assess the pharmacokinetics of dapivirine vaginal ring used for 14 consecutive days in lactating women

 MTN-029/IPM 039 was a Phase I, open-label study that was designed to assess the presence of dapivirine in blood, breast milk, and cervicovaginal fluid when delivered via a vaginal ring used continuously for 14 days.
 The trial also evaluated the safety and tolerability of the dapivirine vaginal ring when used for 14 consecutive days as well as adherence to the dapivirine vaginal ring in lactating women.
 The study enrolled 16 healthy, HIV-negative women, aged 18 years or older, at least 6 weeks postpartum, who were lactating but not breastfeeding, at two U.S. sites.
+Each participants wore the ring for about two weeks.

 US Eunice Kennedy Shriver National Institute of Child Health and Human Development